nguyenmanhthao996tn/LoRaUWB_demo_single_master_slave/README.md

 ## [8] Send LoRaWAN Packet

 In this state, a LoRaWAN packet is built & sent over LoRaWAN Network as the below format.
-The <b><i>docs/function_decodeUplink.js</b></i> file can be use as the Uplink Payload Formater on The Things Network's website.
+The <b><i>docs/function_decodeUplink.js</b></i> file can be used as the Uplink Payload Formater on The Things Network's website.

 |    DT   |    ID   |  TAG_ID | LQI Mode 1 | LQI Mode 2 | DIST Mode 1 | DIST Mode 2 | Reading ID |
 |:-------:|:-------:|:-------:|:----------:|:----------:|:-----------:|:-----------:|:----------:|